-Lower Republican NRD and Tri-Basin NRD submitted an application to NeDNR for an interbasin transfer permit to divert excess flows from the Platte Basin to the Republican Basin as the Platte to Republican Basin High Flow Diversion (PRD) project (permit number A-19594, Figure 12).
+Lower Republican and Tri-Basin NRD submitted an application to NeDNR for an interbasin transfer permit to divert excess flows from the Platte Basin to the Republican Basin as the Platte to Republican Basin High Flow Diversion (PRD) project (permit number A-19594, Figure 13).
 As filed, it was proposed to always be junior in priority to existing and future Platte River water uses.
 Evaluation of the permit application by NeDNR is ongoing.
 Permitting aspects of this project are described under action item 2.1.3.

-Figure 12.
+Figure 13.
 Prescribed burn on Platte-Republican Diversion land, April 20, 2020, courtesy of Tri-Basin NRD.

 Lower Republican NRD has agreements with NBID to use water stored in Harlan County Lake for Compact compliance.
 The stored water is a result of water savings derived from automated gate installations, which received a million dollars from Lower Republican NRD.
-Additionally, the NRD provided a letter of support for the NBID Superior Canal WaterSMART grant.
-The grant application was successful, and planning for project design began in 2022.